yevrah/stack/docs/003_helper_functions.md

 # Commonly Used Helper Functions

-This document outlines the most used helper functions/modules through out the stack.
+This document outlines the most used helper functions/modules throughout the stack.

 ## Client